ElSicarius/SuperTruder/README.md

                         Add extra Headers (syntax: "header: value\nheader2: value2") -S REPLACESTR, --replaceStr REPLACESTR
   -T TAMPER, --tamper TAMPER
-                        Use tamper scripts located in the tamper directory (you can make your own) -f FILTER, --filter FILTER
+                        Use tamper scripts located in the tamper directory (you can make your own)
+  -f FILTER, --filter FILTER
-                        Filter positives match with httpcode, comma separated, to exclude one: n200 -l LENGTHFILTER, --lengthFilter LENGTHFILTER
+                        Filter positives match with httpcode, comma separated, to exclude one: n200
+  -l LENGTHFILTER, --lengthFilter LENGTHFILTER
                         Specify the len range that we'll use to accept responses (eg: 0,999 or any, if 3 values, we'll accept EXACTLY this values) -m, --matchBaseRequest
   -el EXCLUDELENGTH, --excludeLength EXCLUDELENGTH
                         Specify the len range that we'll use to deny responses (eg: 0,999 or any, if 3 values, we'll refuse EXACTLY this values) -t TIMEFILTER, --timeFilter TIMEFILTER
                         Specify the time range that we'll use to accept responses (eg: 0,999 or any, if 3 values, we'll accept EXACTLY this values) -o DUMPHTML, --dumpHtml DUMPHTML
                         file to dump html content --offset OFFSET       Start over where you stopped by giving the payload offset --shuffle             Shuffle the payload list
-  -r, --redir           Allow HTTP redirects --forceEncode         Force URL encode
+  -r, --redir           Allow HTTP redirects
   --timeout TIMEOUT
   --throttle THROTTLE   throttle between the requests --verify